 Click here for the WNBA's release of voting totals.

-The All-Star head coaches are determined by the league standings.
-The head coaches of the two teams with the best records through Friday's games, regardless of conference, will be named All-Star coaches.
-The head coach with the best record as of Friday will coach Clark's All-Star roster, as she earned the most fan votes.
+The coaches are determined by the league standings.
+The head coaches of the two teams with the best records through the end of play Thursday, regardless of conference, get the All-Star honor.
+Through the end of play Thursday, the Lynx (15-2) and Liberty (12-5) owned the two best records in the WNBA.

 All-Star Game history